 The U.S. dollar is our primary operating currency.
-Almost all of our revenues are denominated in U.S. dollars, and approximately 62% of our direct container expenses were denominated in U.S. dollars for the year ended December 31, 2009.
+Almost all of our revenues are denominated in U.S. dollars, and approximately 66% of our direct container expenses were denominated in U.S. dollars for the year ended December 31, 2010.
 Accordingly, a significant amount of our expenses are incurred in currencies other than the U.S. dollar.
 This difference could lead to fluctuations in net income due to changes in the value of the U.S. dollar relative to the other currencies.
-For the years ended December 31, 2009 and 2008, 38% of the Company's direct container expenses were paid in 17 different foreign currencies for the year ended December 31, 2009 and 15 different foreign currencies for the year ended December 31, 2008.
+For the years ended December 31, 2010, 2009 and 2008, 34%, 38% and 38%, respectively, of the Company's direct container expenses were paid in 18 different foreign currencies for the year ended December 31, 2010, 17 different foreign currencies for the year ended December 31, 2009 and 15 different foreign currencies for the year ended December 31, 2008.
 A significant amount of these payments was due to containers on lease to the U.S. military under our contract with the Surface Deployment and Distribution Command ("SDDC"), which contains a provision to protect us from fluctuations in exchange rates for payments made in foreign currencies.
 A decrease in the value of the U.S. dollar against non-U.S. currencies in which our expenses are incurred translates into an increase in those expenses in U.S. dollar terms, which would decrease our net income.